farooqkz/chooj/README.md

 ### What does work so far?

  - Login process with password works(manually or by scanning a QR code)
  - Chatting works in all rooms.
 Sending text and voice is supported.
-You can view incoming text, voice and photos.
+You can view incoming text and photos and listen to voice messages.
- - Voice call partially works.
+ - Voice call might work.
  - Very experimental and unreliable push notification support which you can enable it in Settings
  - You can join public rooms.
 But there is [a bug](https://github.com/farooqkz/chooj/issues/66) which you must restart the app after joining.
+You can also leave rooms but the same bug exists.
  - The Cow says "Please wait" to you kindly :))

 ### How to help?